 Forensic Linguistics Graduate Program Options

-Forensic linguists aid in legal cases by using specialized software and language statistics to analyze written or spoken documents.
-There are no graduate programs in forensic linguistics, but students who want to work in this growing field might choose to pursue a master's or doctoral program in linguistics, while completing elective courses in forensic linguistics.
+While there are no graduate programs in forensic linguistics, students might choose to pursue a master's or doctoral degree in linguistics, while completing elective courses in forensic linguistics.
 Many graduate programs offer flexibility, allowing students with an interest in forensic linguistics to choose courses that will aid them in this field.

 Master's Degree in Linguistics

 A graduate-level linguistics program teaches students to analyze sounds (phonology), words (morphology), sentences (syntax) and texts.
 This knowledge can be used in a number of fields, including foreign language education, translation and forensic linguistics.
 Master's degree programs in linguistics typically offer several concentrations, such as applied linguistics or sociolinguistics, which often includes a course in forensic linguistics.
 Forensic linguistic courses, which might be offered as electives, teach how basic linguistics areas can supply critical evidence in civil cases and criminal investigations.
 These courses also might cover language used in police and suspect situations, as well as language crimes, such as plagiary, perjury and bribery.
 Coursework may include:

 Employment Outlook and Salary Info

 The U.S. Bureau of Labor Statistics (BLS) doesn't provide specific occupational information for forensic linguists.
 However, the BLS cites linguistics as a subfield of anthropology, which boasts excellent employment prospects in the coming years.
-In fact, the number of jobs for anthropologists and archaeologists was expected to grow by 21% in the decade spanning 2010-2020 (www.bls.gov).
-Anthropologists and archaeologists earned a median salary of $57,420 as of May 2012, according to the BLS.
+In fact, the number of jobs for anthropologists and archaeologists was expected to grow by 19% in the decade spanning 2012-2022 (www.bls.gov).
+Anthropologists and archaeologists earned a median salary of $59,280 as of May 2014, according to the BLS.

 Several professional associations offer continuing education (CE) courses in linguistics or have annual or biennial conferences, some of which offer CE credits.
 Courses may be offered on site or online.